-Pasture for equine use serves many different purposes.
-It is a food source, exercise area and a secure environment to socialise and interact with other horses.
 Whether your horse lives out 24/7 or is turned out for a few hours a day, good pasture management is vital to your horse’s health.
-Horses are generally very selective grazers, and in combination with their size, eating habits and those that are wearing shoes, they can be quite destructive to the grassland!
-Therefore, as they can spend 16-18 hours eating per day investing time and resources into your pasture will have huge benefits in the long-term.
+Horses are generally very selective grazers, and in combination with their size, eating habits and those that are shod, they can be quite destructive to the grassland!
+Therefore, as they can spend 16-18 hours eating per day, investing time and resources into your pasture will have huge benefits in the long-term.

 Daily checks and routine jobs

-- Gates and boundaries are secure and fencing is in good repair
+- Make sure that gates and boundaries are secure and that fencing is in good repair

 - Remove droppings at least twice a week, or ideally every day, to help control parasite levels and prevent the development of unpalatable latrine areas, which develop into rough areas